Nuclear Deterrence and Stockpile Stewardship

 Critical science and engineering tools at Los Alamos supporting a safe, secure, and effective deterrent include the following:

-- Dual-Axis Radiographic Hydrodynamic Test Facility: The DARHT Facility allows LANL and LLNL scientists to study the three-dimensional implosion of mock nuclear weapons primaries.
+- Dual-Axis Radiographic Hydrodynamic Test Facility: The DARHT Facility allows scientists at Los Alamos National Laboratory and Lawrence Livermore National Laboratory to study the three-dimensional implosion of mock nuclear weapons primaries.
 The first axis of DARHT, completed in 1989, has produced world-class images with significantly higher resolution and penetration than is now possible at any other facility.
 The second axis of DARHT, operational since 2009, provides three-dimensional data and time-sequenced images taken within billionths of a second or at specifically selected times within an implosion.

 - Proton Radiography at Los Alamos Neutron Science Center: Invented at Los Alamos, proton radiography (pRad) provides high-resolution, high-speed, multi-snapshot imaging of a variety of materials in extreme conditions, both dynamic and during processing.